Govan: Economy

-In 1977, the Labour government of James Callaghan passed the Aircraft and Shipbuilding Industries Act which nationalised Govan and grouped it with other major British shipyards as British Shipbuilders.
+In 1977, the Labour government of James Callaghan passed the Aircraft and Shipbuilding Industries Act 1977 (c.
+3) which nationalised Govan and grouped it with other major British shipyards as British Shipbuilders.
 In May 1979, Margaret Thatcher was elected Prime Minister and her ministry soon began its privatisation programme.
 British Aerospace, established by the same act, was privatised in 1981.
 British Shipbuilders road to privatisation was not as swift, and the group was sold piece by piece throughout the course of the 1980s.

 Kværner of Norway, as part of a planned development of a large international shipbuilding group, took over Govan.
 British Shipbuilders' sale of Govan to the Norwegian firm was completed in 1988, and the yard was renamed Kvaerner Govan.

 In 1999, GEC's Marconi Marine division purchased the yard when Kværner announced its departure from the shipbuilding industry.
 GEC's Marconi Marine division already owned YSL (purchased in 1985) and VSEL (purchased in 1995).
 Marconi Electronic Systems and its Marconi Marine unit were sold to British Aerospace in 1999 to form BAE Systems.
 The shipbuilding operations became BAE Systems Marine, which subsequently became part of BVT Surface Fleet, a naval shipbuilding joint venture between BAE Systems and VT Group, which became BAE Systems Surface Ships in 2009.

 Alexander Stephen and Sons also established a shipyard in nearby Linthouse in 1870.
 The yard eventually closed in the wake of the collapse of the Upper Clyde Shipbuilders consortium in 1971.